great-expectations/great_expectations/docs/terms/profiler.md

 For an example of how to use the `JsonSchemaProfiler`, see our guide on [how to create a new Expectation Suite by profiling from a JsonSchema file](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_by_profiling_from_a_jsonschema_file.md).

-### Extendable to account for domain knowledge

-You can also extend Profilers to capture organizational knowledge about your data.
+### Rule-Based Profiler

+Rule-Based Profilers are a newer implementation of Profiler that allows you to directly configure the Profiler through a YAML configuration.
+Rule-Based Profilers allow you to integrate organizational knowledge about your data into the profiling process.
 For example, a team might have a convention that all columns **named** "id" are primary keys, whereas all columns ending with the **suffix** "_id" are foreign keys.
 In that case, when the team using Great Expectations first encounters a new dataset that followed the convention, a Profiler could use that knowledge to add an `expect_column_values_to_be_unique` Expectation to the "id" column (but not, for example an "address_id" column).

+For details on how to configure a customized Rule-Based Profiler, see our guide on [how to create a new expectation suite using Rule-Based Profilers](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md).

 ## API basics